Cacti/documentation/Principles-of-Operation.md

-Cacti **Devices** are either physical hosts, sensors, clusters, services, or any type of object with a name and that can provide information about it self that should go into a **Graph** or could be used to provide additional information useful for Operations.
+Cacti **Devices** are either physical hosts, sensors, clusters, services, or any type of object with a name and that can provide information about itself that should go into a **Graph** or could be used to provide additional information useful for Operations.

-The Cacti **Device** object serves as the center Cacti's world it's where stores information on how gather data about it.
+The Cacti **Device** object serves as the center Cacti's world it stores information on how to gather data about it.
 You can have from one to tens of thousands of **Devices** monitored from one Cacti system.
 It's very scalable.
-They can be discovered using Cacti's Automation sub-system, added manually, or gathered from a CMDB and added to Cacti using it's command line interface.
+They can be discovered using Cacti's Automation sub-system, added manually, or gathered from a CMDB and added to Cacti using its command line interface.

 ## Sites

 Cacti works with **Sites**.
-So, when you add a phyical **Device** to Cacti, you can associate it with a **Site**.
+So, when you add a physical **Device** to Cacti, you can associate it with a **Site**.
 Sites are designed to be physical locations.
-Cacti can organize **Devices** and it's **Graphs** by Site in a convenient fashion.
+Cacti can organize **Devices** and its **Graphs** by Site in a convenient fashion.

 ## Data Collectors

 These are the physical or virtual hosts or containers that gather data about a group of devices either within a network or a site.
-They are resiliant in that if the central Cacti server is not reachable, they will cache data and wait for it to become available again.
+They are resilient in that if the central Cacti server is not reachable, they will cache data and wait for it to become available again.

-Cacti supports upto dozens of Data Collectors today.
-Some customers use somethings as simple as a Raspberry Pi or Nuk for Data Collectors.
+Cacti supports up to dozens of Data Collectors today.
+Some customers use something as simple as a Raspberry Pi or Intel NUC for Data Collectors.
 However, Virtual Machines are preferred as they can be migrated live which does not interrupt data collection.